$p$-orderings: From Slater to Kemeny-Young to Ranked Pairs: A review of the Ranked Pairs ordering

 \item[2.)]
 Transitivity of head-to-head matchups is obeyed as much as possible, starting from the top of the table.
 Thus, to determine the final ordering in the election above, write down the first head-to-head matchup that you see,

 followed by the second, C $>$ D, in a way that preserves the $>$-ordering already established:

-Now write down the third, D $>$ A, in the same way, by inserting it where you see D:
+Now write down the third, D $>$ A, in the same way, by inserting it where D is situated:

-But this is a cycle, and thus transitivity is violated: We cannot have ``A $>$ C $>$ D" (and thus ``A $>$ D") and ``D $>$ A" hold at the same time.
-What do we do?
-Ranked Pairs stipulates that we should therefore \emph{discard} D $>$ A because it has the \emph{smallest} margin of victory in this cycle.
-And so we go to our table above and do this:
+But this is a cycle, and thus transitivity is violated: We cannot have both ``A $>$ C $>$ D" (and thus ``A $>$ D") and ``D $>$ A" hold at the same time.
+To rectify this, Ranked Pairs stipulates that we discard D $>$ A because it has the smallest margin of victory in this cycle.
+We thus remove the head-to-head matchup D $>$ A from our table:

 \item[3.)]
 Now we continue down the table: Next up is B $>$ C, which is ambiguous, because we can insert it into our current sequence

 in two possible ways, each of which respects the ordering already established.
 Namely, we can take B $>$ C and insert it into $\text{A} > \text{C} > \text{D}$ like this,